back arrow

 Q) I need help with creating an email template in Outlook.

-Q) Our email template is working fine in Outlook for Mac but not in Windows.
-Can you take a look at our coded email and help?
+Q) Our email template works fine in Outlook for Mac, but not in Windows.
+Can you help?

 Q) Our Mailchimp email template isn’t working in Outlook.
 What could be the issue?

-A) Mailchimp or let’s assume any ESP’s email template not working in Outlook could be due to errors in the HTML code or rendering issues with a certain email client.
-However, without actually looking at the HTML code it is difficult to determine the exact cause of the problem.
-It is advisable for marketers to connect with an email expert and fix the email template.
+A) If a Mailchimp or any ESP email template isn’t working in Outlook, it could be due to errors in the HTML code or rendering issues with that specific client.
+Without reviewing the HTML code, it’s hard to pinpoint the exact problem.
+It’s best for us to connect with an email expert to resolve the issue.

 Did you like this post?
 Do share it!